 Spices and seasonings are in fact the soul of every Indian dish, so a guide to Indian spices can help you learn more about the heart of Indian dishes.
 This beginner’s guide to Indian spices includes a list of Indian spices and pictures with brief descriptions.
 It is meant to serve as an overview of the many spices that can be used in Indian cuisine.

 Indian spices serve different purposes from adding heat, layering to create depth of flavor and even as a means to add a little color to a dish.
-They also serve medicinal or health benefits.

 It is important to note that you do not need ALL the spices listed to get started with Indian cooking!
 The list is intended to help get you familiar with spices.
 Indian cooking is very varied.
 So, dependent on what regional food you are cooking, the spices needed may change.